 - As a general rule, authorisation to stay in Belgium for more than three months is granted to foreign students wishing to pursue higher education here as a regular student.

 - You will need your KdG letter of enrolment before you can apply for a visa.
-We issue your letter of enrolment once your tuition fees are paid.

 - As a public school, we are subsidized by the Belgian government.
 This is important when applying for a visa as it determines the level of the application fee.

 Start the visa application process early.
 It can take up to three to five months for a visa to be granted and the academic year begins in September.

 For official information about the visa application procedure and the required supporting documents visit:

 We offer our own optional proof of solvency procedure to help non-EEA students prove their financial solvency.
 It has a proven track record and a higher success rate than a sponsor.

 You will receive detailed information about the procedure and payment instructions once your application to KdG is approved.
 Note that the monthly amount is set by the Belgian government and is subject to change.
 If any changes occur, we will notify our students.